kennylavender/vim-setup/README.md

 That should be it.

-TypeScript is required for the ale plugin to do linting and other syntax based stuff.
+TypeScript is required globally for the ale plugin to do linting and other syntax based stuff.